hln2020/state-backed-io/README.md

 ## Experiments

 We fine-tune Ada and BERT using two approaches and benchmark their performance across four metrics.
 Additionally, we simulate a real-world scenario through a third approach to evaluate BERT's performance.
 We experiment with various data preprocessing methods and record their impact on BERT.
-Details of our training data construction and experimental setup are outlined below.
+Details of our training data construction and experimental setup, as well as results are outlined in [State-backed IO Report.pdf](State-backed IO Report.pdf).

 ## Discussion and Conclusion